 In addition to weddings I have a love for documentary photography and work with many non-profits both in Los Angeles and internationally.
 I am a member of UNICEF's Next Generation Board, LACMA's Avant Garde and am a supporter of WWF and Best Friends Animal Sanctuary.
 My maltese-mutt rescue pup, Margo, is the official RYP mascot and loves to meet clients in my studio.

-Named one of NYC's 10 Best Photographers to know by Brides Magazine, one of Destination Wedding and Honeymoon Magazine's top 10 "Globetrotter" photographers, and recipient of 2016 Film Image of the Year from Belle Lumiere Magazine, Rebecca Yale is an international fine art wedding, lifestyle & fashion photographer based in Los Angeles.
+Named one of NYC's 10 Best Photographers to know by Brides Magazine and one of Destination Wedding and Honeymoon Magazine's top 10 "Globetrotter" photographers.
+Recipient of Belle Lumiere's 2016 Film Image of the year and Grand Prize Winner of Rangefinder Magazine's 2017 Wedding Photography Awards, Rebecca Yale is an international fine art wedding, lifestyle & fashion photographer based in Los Angeles.